rrwick/Porechop/README.md

 <p align="center"><img src="misc/logo.png" alt="Porechop" width="600"></p>

-Porechop is a tool for finding and removing adapters from Oxford Nanopore reads.
-Adapters on the ends of reads are trimmed off, and when a read has an adapter in its middle, it is treated as chimeric and chopped into two separate reads.
+Porechop is a tool for finding and removing adapters from [Oxford Nanopore](https://nanoporetech.com/) reads.
+Adapters on the ends of reads are trimmed off, and when a read has an adapter in its middle, it is treated as chimeric and chopped into separate reads.
 Porechop performs thorough alignments to effectively find adapters, even at low sequence identity.